Fairwater, Double Bay

-Fairwater is a heritage-listed residence and homestead at 560 New South Head Road, Double Bay in the Municipality of Woollahra local government area of New South Wales, Australia.
+Fairwater is a heritage-listed residence and homestead at 560 New South Head Road, Double Bay, Sydney, Australia.
 It was designed by John Horbury Hunt (1882) and J. W. Manson (c.
 1910–11) and built from 1882 to 1970.
 Acquired by members of the Fairfax family in late 1900, following the 2017 death of Lady Mary Fairfax AC, OBE, the house is managed by the executors of her estate.
 It was added to the New South Wales State Heritage Register on 27 March 2000.

 In the media, the location of Fairwater is often incorrectly reported as the suburb of Point Piper.

 History

 A Crown grant was part of Captain John Piper's 190 acre Point Piper Estate officially granted in 1820.
 This grant was subsequently acquired by Daniel Cooper and Solomon Levy in 1830.
 The subdivision of this part of Cooper's estate, known as the Point Piper Estate, commenced in the mid-1850s.

 The first leasehold title to the allotment, which was to become Fairwater, was made in January 1863 to Edwin Thomas Beilby.
 Beilby (c.
 1822-1906) was a businessman associated with many of the prominent Sydney financial institutions of the nineteenth century.
 The leasehold title was for a period of 99 years 9 months, of an area of 2 acres 13 perches, with an annual rental set at A£52 for the duration of the lease.
 During the mid-1870s Beilby was bankrupted, and in June 1875 Beilby's official assignee, F. T. Humphreys, sold the allotment through the auction house of L. E. Threlkeld.